 Illinois Overtime Laws

 Hard work is frequently quoted as the secret ingredient to career success.
 Hard work can also pay off when it comes time to collect your check.
-So it’s important to know that your employer is paying you the wage you’re entitled under state and federal law.
+So it's important to know that your employer is paying you the wages you're entitled to under state and federal law.

-When you work more than 40 hours per week, those extra hours are typically considered overtime.
-Most employees are entitled to overtime pay at one and a half times their regular rate.
-Understanding when you qualify for overtime can be confusing, but it’s worth money in your pocket to understand the basics of Illinois overtime laws.
+When an employee works more than 40 hours per week, those extra hours are typically considered overtime wages.
+Most non-exempt employees are entitled to overtime pay at one and a half times their regular rate.
+Understanding when you qualify for overtime can be confusing, but it's worth money in your pocket to understand the basics of Illinois overtime laws.

 Illinois Overtime Law Summary